bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 list1 = { Hi!
 My name is Bartosz.
 Nice to meet you, friend }
 list2 = {       } // <- empty strings
 ```

+### ostream_iterator

+From **cplusplus.com**:
+> Ostream iterators are output iterators that write sequentially to an output stream (such as cout).
+>
+> They are constructed from a basic_ostream object, to which they become associated, so that whenever an assignment operator (=) is used on the ostream_iterator (dereferenced or not) it inserts a new element into the stream.
+>
+> Optionally, a delimiter can be specified on construction.
+This delimiter is written to the stream after each element is inserted.
+>

 ## Iterator Generators